buffermet/bug-bounty-tools/fuzzer-open-redirect/README.md

-A recursive, multi-threaded open redirect URL scanner.
+A recursive, multi-threaded open redirect URL scanner and fuzzer.

 ### Description